 - Brought Down to Badass: Loke is nowhere near as powerful as his spirit form during his exile from the spirit world, relying entirely on magic rings to fight, but he's still a competent wizard with them.

 - Cat Boy: They're difficult to see, but his spirit form has pointed ears hidden in that Anime Hair.

 - Chick Magnet: He's often seen with girls drooling over him.

-- Cool Shades: Almost always seen wearing them.
+- Cool Shades: He's almost always seen wearing sunglasses ever since his banishment.

-- Determinator: Survived for three years in the human world with his own strength.
-To add perspective, Lucy initially believes that even one year was out of the question, and just one week outside the Celestial Spirit World is considered torture to his fellow Zodiac spirit, Aries.
-Even if he was The Atoner during those three years, that still takes a lot of willpower.
+- Determinator: He has survived for three years in the human world with his own strength.
+To add perspective, Lucy initially believes that even one year is out of the question, and just one week outside the Celestial Spirit World is considered torture for his fellow Zodiac spirit, Aries.

-- King of Beasts The lion spirit and leader of the zodiac.
+- King of Beasts: He is the lion spirit and (in the anime) the leader of the Zodiac Spirits.

 - Meaningful Name: "Regulus" is the brightest star in the Leo constellation.